2019 SEC Tournament: Bracket, schedule, scores, seeds | NCAA.com

-The 2019 SEC Tournament began Wednesday and rolls on to the championship game on Sunday, March 17, in Nashville.
-LSU is the top seed in the bracket this year.
-You can find the bracket, scores, schedule and seeding information below.
+The 2019 SEC Tournament continued Thursday and rolls on to the championship game on Sunday, March 17, in Nashville.
+LSU is the No. 1 seed in the bracket this year.
+Find the bracket, scores, schedule and seeding information below.

-Kentucky has won the last four SEC Tournament titles, defeating Tennessee last season.
-This year, Kentucky is seeded second, with Tennessee third.
+On Thursday, Alabama, No. 22 Auburn, Florida and Mississippi State all won.

 2019 SEC Tournament: Bracket